MicrosoftDocs/microsoft-365-docs/microsoft-365/learning/configure-sharepoint-content-source.md

 description: "Learn how to configure SharePoint as a learning content source for Microsoft Viva Learning (Preview)."
 ---

-# Configure SharePoint as a learning content source for Microsoft Viva Learning (Preview)
+# Coming soon: Configure SharePoint as a learning content source for Microsoft Viva Learning (Preview)

 > [!NOTE]
 > The information in this article relates to a preview product that may be substantially modified before it's commercially released.